dbprv/dbprv.MultiMediaHelpers/README.md

 ## Features

-- create .nfo files for Kodi for movies, tv shows
+- create .nfo files for Kodi for movies, TV shows
 - search information on Kinopoisk, TMDB
+- search trailers on TMDB, Youtube
 - parse complex file/directory name to title, year, etc.
 - search by reverse transliterated titles from english to russian